Govinda-Fichtner/MacbookSetup/README.md

 - **Warp**: Modern terminal with AI features
 - **Zinit**: Z shell plugin manager
 - **Starship**: Cross-shell customizable prompt
+- **Nerd Fonts**: Special fonts that include icons needed for Starship prompt
 - **Other tools**: See the Brewfile for the complete list

 ### Configuration
 - Shell environment configuration (.zshrc)
 - Tool initialization and setup
 - Path configuration

+### Terminal Appearance
+- **Starship Prompt**: A customizable command-line prompt that displays relevant information while you work
+- **Nerd Fonts**: After installation, you'll need to configure your terminal (iTerm2 or Warp) to use one of the installed Nerd Fonts (like FiraCode Nerd Font or JetBrains Mono Nerd Font) to see all Starship icons correctly

 ## 🔧 Usage